-Note: the owner of a parking space in a public car park must give their completed concession claim form to the registered car park operator to submit as part of the operator’s annual return.
+The owner of a parking space in a public car park must give their completed concession claim form to the registered car park operator to submit as part of the operator’s annual return.

 Gather required information

-- Your business details, including ABN/ACN and SRO numbers,
+- your business details, including ABN/ACN and SRO numbers

-- Addresses of any car park space/s on which a concession is being claimed,
+- addresses of any car park spaces on which a concession is being claimed

-- Reason for the claim
+- reason for the claim.

 Complete your concession claim

-The claim form can be completed:
+The claim form can be completed and lodged online.

 Lodge your claim form

-Alternatively, mail the claim form, annual return and any supporting documents to:
+Lodge your claim form online or mail the claim form, annual return and any supporting documents to: